Algorant/obsidian_backup/MV/Task Management/Work ToDo.md

 	- [ ] Matching BIS to Audit percentage %
 	- [ ] Come up with table to match file upload system and add it to data
 	- [ ] Add TBD to Sedation Procedure in BIS
-- [x] Respond to Mallory about VA stuff
 - [ ] BIS Stretch goals
 	- [ ] Add Zoll
 	- [ ] Add GE